tzeikob/javascript-patterns/behavioral/observer/README.md

 ### Avoid memory leaks of dangling listeners ###

 The observer pattern is a very powerful mechanism which if not taken seriously it might introduce some kind of degradation in the performance of your application.
 Each time a new listener is attached to an observable occupies memory because of the surrounding closure, that portion of allocation must be released when the listener not needed anymore.
-So we always must provide a method to remove registered listener from an observable object.
+So we always must provide a method to remove registered listeners from an observable object.
 In order to remove a listener we must provide both the event type and the listener callback.

 ```javascript
 class Observable {